 The consequences are worse if you use private messaging in the wrong way—you could be permanently banned from Facebook under any name.
 Too many people reporting your for spam and …….boom!

-Again, at this link there’s a specific strategy for how you can successfully use your personal Profile, especially if you don’t have an advertising budget and you just want to get started
+To repeat, at this link there’s a specific strategy for how you can successfully use your personal Profile to sell and recruit, especially if you don’t have an advertising budget and you just want to get started.

 No Ads on Facebook Profiles

 The other big disadvantage is that you’re not able to run ads on your personal Profile.
 Now, that might sound weird to some of you who have been in traditional network marketing.

 You might wonder, “Why would I want to run advertising if the name of the game is to personally sponsor and recruit people?”

 Well, it’s because you want a large audience to be exposed to your business, and you can only get that from ads.